 - 1/4 teaspoon garlic powder

 - mineral salt, to taste

-Dressing: Combine the ingredients for the cilantro-lime dressing in a small blender or food processor (I used the nutri-bullet).
-Blend until creamy stopping to scrap down the sides as needed every now and then, add extra water a little at a time as needed to thin.
-Taste for flavor adding anything extra.
+Dressing: Combine the ingredients for the cilantro-lime dressing in a small blender or food processor (I used the Nutri-bullet).
+Blend until creamy, stopping to scrape down the sides as needed every now and then, add extra water a little at a time as needed to thin.
+Taste for flavor, adding anything extra.
 Pinch more salt?
 Pinch more cumin or squeeze of lime?
 Blend well.

 Salad: Assemble your salad by adding the romaine lettuce to your serving dish, top with corn, red onion, chickpeas, tomatoes, cilantro.
-Lastly, add pepitas (pumpkin seeds), tortilla strips and a good drizzle of the dressing and a squeeze of lime over top.
+Lastly, add pepitas (pumpkin seeds), tortilla strips, a good drizzle of the dressing, and a squeeze of lime over the top.

 Serves 2 – 3